-The 2020 Kings Park Festival is celebrating ‘Perth’s Green Heart’, celebrating our beautiful native wildflowers which will be in full bloom.
+The upcoming 2023 Kings Park Festival will be celebrating our beautiful native wildflowers which will be in full bloom.
 The annual event is an easy way (rock up early to get a park) to see the city’s Insta-worthy native wildflowers on full display.
 There are free activities available throughout the month including WA wildflower displays, guided walks, presentations and family activities.

 Check out the Kings Park Festival website for a list of events, exhibits and a festival map so you can plan your trip ahead of time.

 Western Australia’s stunning wildflower display is in full swing and about to make its way down through the South West.
 Thousands of varieties will be blooming in a beautiful display right up until November.
 Bet you didn’t know WA’s South West boasts more species of plant life than the rest of the state… combined!

 In the South West, the variety is so great that the region has been named one of only 35 biodiversity hotspots on the planet.
 And the annual explosion of colour attracts visitors from all over the world.